MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Neural Networks and the Chomsky Hierarchy. [[paper]](https://arxiv.org/abs/2207.02098) [[code]](https://github.com/deepmind/neural_networks_chomsky_hierarchy)
+  - Grégoire Delétang, Anian Ruoss, Jordi Grau-Moya, Tim Genewein, Li Kevin Wenliang, Elliot Catt, Marcus Hutter, Shane Legg, Pedro A. Ortega.
+  - Key Word: Chomsky Hierarchy; Out-of-Distribution Generalization;
+  - <details><summary>Digest</summary> Reliable generalization lies at the heart of safe ML and AI.
+However, understanding when and how neural networks generalize remains one of the most important unsolved problems in the field.
+In this work, we conduct an extensive empirical study (2200 models, 16 tasks) to investigate whether insights from the theory of computation can predict the limits of neural network generalization in practice.
+We demonstrate that grouping tasks according to the Chomsky hierarchy allows us to forecast whether certain architectures will be able to generalize to out-of-distribution inputs.

 - Multi-modal Robustness Analysis Against Language and Visual Perturbations. [[paper]](https://arxiv.org/abs/2207.02159) [[code]](https://github.com/Maddy12/MultiModalVideoRobustness/tree/master/code)
   - Madeline C. Schiappa, Yogesh S. Rawat, Shruti Vyas, Vibhav Vineet, Hamid Palangi.
   - Key Word: Corruption Robustness; Multi-modal Robustness; Text-to-Video Retrieval.